Disclaimer: This post may contain affiliate links that help support the site.

 Even from afar, you can tell that this is a Fender Stratocaster.
 The Player Stratocaster comes in multiple finishes from red to yellow to black and more!
 On a few finishes, you can choose from a Maple or a Pau Ferro fretboard (for a slight premium).
 What's the difference?
 Maple is lighter in appearance and somewhat brighter in sound, while Pau Ferro is a bit darker in both appearance and tone.
 Check out this video comparison between a Pau Ferro fretboard and a Maple fretboard to get a better idea of how they can affect your tone.
 If you still can't tell the difference, then don't worry!
 Just pick the one that you think looks better, or save some money and go with tried-and-true Maple!

-You may occasionally come across a Strat with some finishing mistakes or poor wood grain.
-If you're shipped a guitar with these blemishes, you can always exchange for one that's spotless.
+You may occasionally come across a Fender Player Strat with some finishing mistakes or poor wood grain.
+If you're shipped a guitar with these blemishes, you can always exchange it for one that's spotless.
 Thanks to Fender's quality control, blemished guitars aren't super common, so this should be a rare occurrence.

 Regardless of the finish you choose, each Player Strat will have similar hardware: a white pickguard, white pickups, and a chrome bridge and jack.

 The guitars in the Fender Player series replace the Standard Stratocaster series, commonly known as 'Mexican Strats' or 'Made in Mexico (MIM)' Strats.
 This is because they were made in Fender's factory in Mexico.
 The Player series is still made in Mexico, but it has been upgraded with newer pickups, bridge, and some more details that we'll touch on below.
-While you won't confuse a Player Stratocaster with a legendary Custom Shop, they are still much higher quality than the Chinese-made Squier series.
-Better bodies, necks, and hardware are all extremely noticeable upgrades and well-worth the price difference.
+While you won't confuse a Player Stratocaster with a legendary Custom Shop Strat, they are still much higher quality than the Chinese-made Squier series.
+Better bodies, necks, and hardware lend a higher quality feel and better performance that makes the Player Series shine.

 The body of the Fender Player Stratocaster is made of alder.
 Alder is a lightweight wood that imparts sustain and sharp attack to your tone.
 It's a fairly balanced wood that accentuates the mid-range, which is great for all styles of music.
 You'll enjoy the clarity that alder gives your solos.
 It makes every note you play stand out so that your music is precise and articulate.